-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE STOCKHOLDER MEETING TO BE HELD ON JUNE 9.
-2023:
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE STOCKHOLDER MEETING TO BE HELD ON JUNE 13, 2024:

 Our Proxy Statement is attached.
-The Notice of Annual Meeting of Stockholders and Proxy Statement, 2022 Annual Report and Form 10-K may be accessed over the internet free of charge at www.proxydocs.com/LYV.
+The Notice of Annual Meeting of Stockholders and Proxy Statement, 2023 Annual Report and Form 10-K may be accessed over the internet free of charge at www.proxydocs.com/LYV.
 We are using Securities and Exchange Commission rules that allow us to make our proxy statement and related materials available on the internet.
 Accordingly, we are sending a "Notice of Internet Availability of Proxy Materials," or Notice of Availability, to our stockholders of record instead of a paper proxy statement and annual report containing financial statements, unless paper copies have previously been requested.
 The rules provide us the opportunity to save money on the printing and mailing of our proxy materials and to reduce the impact of our annual meeting on the environment.
-We hope that you will view our annual meeting materials over the internet if possible and convenient for you.
-Instructions on how to access the proxy materials over the internet or to request a paper or email copy of our proxy materials can also be found in the notice you received.
+We hope that you will view our annual meeting materials over the internet or to request a paper or email copy of our proxy materials can also be found in the notice you received.